- Practice Areas

 A month after treatment, the mice showed signs of increased memory and could complete memory tasks just as well as mice who had not suffered an injury.
 It also prevented the mice from developing post-traumatic epilepsy, a common complication of brain injuries.
 The research team explained the inhibitory interneurons are critical for memory and they’re vulnerable to dying after a patient has suffered a brain injury.

 While researchers could not stop these interneurons from dying in the first place, they were pleased that they found a way to replace these vital cells and rebuild their circuits.
 Currently, there are no effective treatments for memory loss in brain injured patients, but the researchers stated that with their project, they are getting closer.

 If your brain injury was caused by the negligent or reckless actions of another person or entity, California law provides an avenue for holding that at-fault party responsible and allows you to pursue compensation through a personal injury lawsuit.
 Liability for your injuries is established by demonstrating that the at-fault party owed you a duty of care, that this duty of care was breached by careless or reckless behavior, and that this breach in the duty of care resulted in your brain injury and the resulting impacts to your life.

 Some of the damages you may recover through a personal injury lawsuit include:

-The experienced brain injury lawyers at Gomez Trial Attorneys are happy to provide knowledgeable guidance and aggressive representation to brain injured individuals and their families through the legal process of obtaining compensation.
+The experienced California personal injury lawyers at Gomez Trial Attorneys are happy to provide knowledgeable guidance and aggressive representation to brain injured individuals and their families through the legal process of obtaining compensation.
 For a free consultation with one of our experienced brain injury associates, contact Gomez Trial Attorneys online.

 No Fees Unless We Recover Money On Your Behalf